 I needed to breathe real air that hadn’t been breathed (brothe?) all up already.

 Down the elevator to the lobby.

 Through the alley to the little grassy shortcut to the sandwich shop I’d been to once before.

 Also in the shortcut was a young lady walking her dog – a little black blob with legs – at the end of her leash, doing what little dogs do in the rare grassy areas in the city – and I have to say, this was one of the friendliest dogs I’d seen in years.
 Without knowing me, he came over, said hi, asked me how my day was going… How’s the wife and kids?
 Job treating you okay?
 How ‘bout those M’s? – I mean the whole nine yards.
 He was the warmest, cuddliest, most lovable little ball of fuzz I’d ever seen, and he simply did the thing that pets are so good at.

 He was also the ugliest little dog I’d ever seen in my life.

 My Grampa used to try to convince me that dogs like that had squished noses because they had run into walls when they were puppies before their noses had hardened.

 And if that were true, this dog had definitely hit the wall.

-The other thing about this dog was that his eyes were all catty-wompus (doggy-wompus?) to the point where if he’d been standing in Kansas and facing north, his left eye would be looking toward Seattle, his right one toward Baltimore. (wait… that explains the running into walls thing – he couldn’t see a dang thing straight out front…)
+The other thing about this dog was that his eyes were all catty-wompus (doggy-wompus?) to the point where if he’d been standing in Kansas and facing north, his left eye would be looking toward Seattle, his right one toward Boston. (wait… that explains the running into walls thing – he couldn’t see a dang thing straight out front…)

 But he just loved the stuffing out of me, to the point where I could just feel the fuzz therapy gently allowing the weariness drift away as he climbed all over me.